geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His chosen guards, in barbarous grandeur wait;<br>
 Unbent with age, the vast Granites bears[^29]<br>
 The gather’d weight of twice three thousand years;<br>

-[^28]: The six primitive rocks; granite, porphyry, marble, serpentine, schist, and sienite.

-[^29]: The word [greek], *geranites*, granite, has sometimes been derived from [greek], *geranos*, a crane, as its colours are supposed to resemble those of the stork’s neck; but its name is more commonly supposed to have originated in its granular structure.

 Those varied hues his stubborn corslet deck,<br>
 That grace the stately crane’s o’erarching neck.<br>
 In purple armour Porphyrites came,[^30]<br>